ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Preliminary Evaluation

-\Paragraph{Execution time} Based on the GitHub Ranking as of August 7, 2024~\cite{github-evanli-ranking}, we selected the top three repositories from each of the 34 language categories, totaling 102 repositories.
+Based on the GitHub Ranking as of August 7, 2024~\cite{github-evanli-ranking}, we selected the top three repositories from each of the 34 language categories, totaling 102 repositories.
+Although this star-based selection approach is not highly reliable and may include repositories that are not necessarily well-engineered projects~\cite{repo-reapers}, we prioritized its simplicity and ease of obtaining key data under the constraint of selecting repositories across a wide variety of programming languages.
 For each repository, we analyzed the latest 100 commits on the default branch.
 However, commits with more than 25 modified files were excluded, resulting in a total of 9,368 commits being analyzed for missing changes.
+This threshold of commit size was heuristically chosen to exclude large-scale commits, which are likely to involve perfective maintenance operations~\cite{large-commits}, such as refactorings or search-and-replace edits, rather than ordinary interactive coding activities, as such large commits may introduce noise into the analysis.
 The timeout for ICCheck was set to 60 seconds.

 Among the 9,368 commits, 9,314 (99.4\%) completed the detection without timing out.
 The distribution of their execution times are shown in \cref{f:rq1-run-times}.
-Easier viewing, the x-axis is cropped to 10 seconds.
+For easier viewing, the x-axis is cropped to 10 seconds.
 The median execution time was 0.27 seconds with an average of 2.12 seconds.
 75\% of the cases completed within 2 seconds.
 However, in some cases with large changesets or substantial repository sizes, detection took longer.
 For example, the detection in \texttt{torvalds/linux} took at least 14 seconds per commit.

 In conclusion, \textit{ICCheck CLI can provide suggestions with a practical response time for most repositories.}